cfw-guide/dsi.cfw.guide/_pages/en_US/file-extensions-(windows).md

 #### Windows 10 / 8.1 / 8

 1. Launch File Explorer by opening any directory, such as your SD card directory.
-2. Click the "View" option on the ribbon menu .
+2. Click the "View" option on the ribbon menu.
 3. Check the box labeled "File name extensions".

     ![]({{ "/assets/images/windows-10-file-extensions.png" | absolute_url }})